-We know that if we take a sufficiently large n, then all elements of A_n are abnormal (i.e., none of them belongs to the set T of not abnormal elements).
-In mathematical terms, this means that for some n_0 , we have $A{n_0} \cap T = \emptyset$.
+We know that for each of these sequences, if we take a sufficiently large n, then all elements of A_n are abnormal (i.e., none of them belongs to the set T of not abnormal elements).
+In mathematical terms, this means that for some integer N, we have $A_N \cap T = \emptyset$.